 - We hired additional personnel to sanitize our school and will continue to incur unplanned expenses to follow CDC sanitation protocols.

 DONATE TO OUR ANNUAL FUND: Your participation is critical and reflects your belief in all that happens at Morning Star School.
 Our goal is to raise $180,000 by the end of this school year.
-Your gift towards this fund helps many school-wide initiatives.
+Make your donation online HERE or mail your donation directly to the school.
+Your unrestricted gift helps many school-wide initiatives.
 Especially this year, when the COVID pandemic has restricted many of our larger fundraising events.
-Click HERE to read more.
+Click HERE to read more about our Annual Fund.

-TEACHER WISH LIST: Our teachers need many items the school just cannot afford.
+TEACHER WISH LIST: Each school year our teachers need many items the school just cannot afford.
 And in a pandemic economy, with many unexpected expenses, the needs are even greater.
-If you would like to help, please make a monetary donation, or purchase a ‘Wish List” item as a holiday gift to the school.
+If you would like to help, please make a monetary donation, or purchase a ‘Wish List” item as a gift to the school.
 You can make your donation online or mail your check or item to the school at 725 Mickler Road, Jacksonville, FL 32211.
 You may also drop off your donated item(s) at the front office.
-Click HERE to view the wish list.
+Click HERE to see the wish list.

-PLANNED GIVING: Remember us in your will and make a significant contribution to the ongoing success of our school.
+BEQUESTS & PLANNED GIVING: Remember us in your will and make a significant contribution for the benefit of future oustudents who need our school.
 Real Estate, Securities and stock gifts are other ways you may choose to donate to Morning Star School.
+You can leave a percentage of your estate, the residue of your estate, identified property or leave a specific dollar amount.
+Please seek the advice of your attorney and/or financial planner regarding arrangements for a planned gift today.

 All donations are tax-deductible as allowed by law.
 Please call Maria Johnson, our Director of Development at (904) 962-5080 or email firstname.lastname@example.org to discuss how you can help us continue to serve children with learning differences in Northeast Florida.
 Thank you!